Logo BET BETTER PRO TERMINAL

 Which NBA news moves odds the most?

 Star availability, minutes limits, starting lineup changes, rest and schedule spots, and trades that shift usage.
-These can move spreads, totals, and props quickly, sometimes within minutes.
+These can move spreads, totals, and props quickly — sometimes within minutes of the update.

 How do injuries affect spreads, totals, and props differently?